mtelligent/Handlebars-For-Sitecore/README.md

 Welcome to Handlebars for Sitecore, a deep extensible set of features that allow you to define presentation markup within Handlebar Templates stored in Sitecore.

-If you are using SXA, you can activate the Handlebars feature on your site to get a set of Handlebar Components in the toolbox, or take advantage of the new Handlebar Variant field type to define your Variant markup using Handlebar Syntax.
+If you are using SXA, you can activate the Handlebars feature on your site to get a set of Handlebar Components in the toolbox, or take advantage of the Handlebar Variant field type to define your Variant markup using Handlebar Syntax.

 If you're not using SXA, just add our Handlebar components to your placeholder settings to make them available for use.